mdsol/mauth-client-ruby/doc/mauth-client_CLI.md

     -t, --content-type CONTENT-TYPE  Sets the Content-Type header of the request --no-ssl-verify              Disables SSL verification - use cautiously!
     -H, --header Line                accepts a json string of additional headers to included.
-IE 'accepts: application/json'
+IE 'accepts: application/json' you can add this multiple times one for each header
 ```

 Examples: